 - Meanwhile, crumble tofu in a large bowl with 1/2 tsp. salt and dash black pepper.
 Stir in mozzarella and ricotta until well combined.

-- Spread 3/4 cup marinara in a 9"x12" pan.
-Top with half the basil, then half the eggplant, half the zucchini, half the mozzarella mixture.
+- Spread 3/4 cup marinara in a 9x12-inch pan.
+Top with half the basil, then half the eggplant, half the zucchini, and half the mozzarella mixture.
 Repeat.
 Top with remaining marinara and Parmesan.

 - Bake until eggplant is soft and casserole is bubbling, about 30 minutes.